jiawanyovan/0nyX-Suite/README.md

-0nyX is a simple, fast and daily usable theme suite that doesn't get in your way.
+0nyX is a simple and daily usable dark theme suite that doesn't get in your way.
 Its mainly made for [Xfce](https://xfce.org), [IceWM](http://www.icewm.org) or Openbox however there is some limited support for MATE/GNOME/Cinnamon-Apps

 # Contents